serverless-heaven/serverless-webpack/README.md

 ### Simulate API Gateway locally

-_There are plans to remove the integrated simulation functionality in favor of using `serverless-offline` (see [#135][link-135]) which already does the job perfectly and fully integrates with `serverless-webpack`.
+_The integrated simulation functionality will be removed in version 3 in favor of using `serverless-offline` (see [#135][link-135]) which already does the job perfectly and fully integrates with `serverless-webpack`.
-Please consider switching to `serverless-offline` if you do not use it already._
+Please switch to `serverless-offline` if you do not use it already._

 To start a local server that will act like API Gateway, use the following command.
 Your code will be reloaded upon change so that every request to your local server